Category

 Illustration by Jenya Polosina.

 “They suffer from the turmoil of questions like: Where will I live tomorrow?
 What school will my children attend?
 Will I be able to work here tomorrow?
 Will my husband be alive tomorrow?
 Will my home be there when I go back?”, Hanna explains in her interview.
-How can Ukrainian women feel at ease about bringing children into the world, when maternity wards are bombed, and childbirths in metro stations and basements are becoming the norm?
+How can Ukrainian women during the war feel at ease about bringing children into the world, when maternity wards are bombed, and childbirths in metro stations and basements are becoming the norm?

 The Ukrainian experience, however, isn’t unique in this sense.
 Wars and conflicts anywhere in the world are known to influence the perinatal experiences of women greatly.
 Similarly, when it comes to healthcare, women already struggle to have their symptoms taken seriously, so dealing with both the war and the heavily gender-biased medical system can be especially daunting.